Virgin Australia flies daily to Hong Kong from both Sydney and Melbourne, with convenient flight times and its modern Business Class cabin.

-In this guide, we outline new Virgin Australia direct flights from Australia to Hong Kong and Mainland China and explain how to book award seats on these flights.
+In this guide, I outline what to expect and how to book award seats on these flights.

 On the outbound, flights from both cities depart mid-morning and return overnight.

 Virgin Australia employs Airbus A330s on these routes, featuring its upgraded ‘The Business’ suites, which launched in August 2015.

 This aircraft features 20 lie-flat Business Class seats in a 1-2-1 configuration and 255 Economy Class seats.